 Web: Section Headings

-Headings are used to visually and semantically break up content to make it easier to read, easier to find and understand relevant information, and so on.
-Headings can be visually marked using text formatting such as bold, underline, or combinations (e.g., bold, underlined, and large font means a major heading).
+Headings were used to visually and semantically break up content to make it easier to read, easier to find and understand relevant information.
+Headings can be visually marked using text formatting such as bold, underline, or a combination (e.g., bold, underlined, and large font means a major heading).

 Web: Data Tables

-For users with vision, the process of determining what headers go with a data cell is usually straightforward, especially when formatting such as bold letters and shading is applied to the headers.
+For users with vision, the process of determining what headers go with a data cell is usually straightforward, especially when formatting is used, such as bold letters and shading being applied to the headers.
 For users of screen reading software, however, things like 'bold' and 'shaded' have no useful meaning, so using styles and formatting to identify headers does not work.
 Instead, row and column headers must have programmatic markup to enable them to be identified by the screen reading software.

 Web: Style Sheet Dependence

 Style sheets are a means to provide visual formatting information to complement a Web page's content.
 The original intention behind style sheets was to separate presentation from content.
-The text, images, links etc. comprise the 'content', and things such as font choice, background color, link underlining etc. comprise the presentation 'style'.
+The text, images, and links comprise the 'content', and things such as font choice, background color, and link underlining comprise the presentation 'style'.

-A Web page should in theory always be readable and functional without the developer's style sheet, since content is separate from presentation.
+A Web page should, in theory, always be readable and functional without the developer's style sheet, since content is separate from presentation.
 However, it is possible for developers to inadvertently deliver content through style.
 For example, a background image can be applied with a style sheet, but if that background image also contains important information, such as an organization's name, logo and contact details, then content is no longer separate from presentation.

 Web: Frames

 Frames are a means of separating out sections of a Web page into different navigable regions.
-To mouse users, the separation of a Web page into sections means that they can scroll the information in one frame without affecting another frame.
+For mouse users, the separation of a Web page into sections means that they can scroll the information in one frame without affecting another frame.
 Keyboard only users who are able to see can navigate between frames.

 Web: Repetitive Content and Links

-Groups of navigation links are usually provided along the top and/or left of multiple pages to provide quick navigation to other areas of a Web site.
+Groups of navigation links are usually provided along the top and/or left of multiple pages to provide quick navigation to other areas of a website.
 In addition, some groups of pages may repeat blocks of content (other than navigational controls).

 For users who can see and use a mouse, skipping over navigation links and other blocks of content is simply a mouse movement followed by a click.
 However, for users who cannot use a mouse, repetitive links can be a serious impediment to productivity.
-If a site has forty repetitive links, a keyboard user must complete forty keystrokes just to get to the information they need to use on each and every page.
+If, for example, a site has forty repetitive links, a keyboard user must complete forty keystrokes just to get to the information they need on each and every page.

 Section 508 Compliance Scan Report